ouchangkun/BackPropagation/README.md

 to run.

-# Protocol
+# License

-Observed by using the GPL Protocol publishing.
+Publishing by GPLv2.